sec178/ppol5206_presapproval.github.io/index.md

 - Retrieved using the Reddit API
 - Date range: 2009-2025

 Final data sets were compiled at the weekly (n=796) and daily level (n=5,885).
-The schema of the final data set was as follows:
+The schema of the final data set was as follows (please note, this is an example):

 | Date       | Sentiment Score (Subreddit 1) | Sentiment Score (Subreddit 2) | Approval Rate (%) |
 |------------|-------------------------------|-------------------------------|--------------------|